anandanlk/rest_api_fw/README.md

 ## **Project Overview**

 This project is a Python-based automation framework to test REST APIs.
-It uses _requests_, _pytest_ and _python-dotenv_ libraries and integrated with Docker for easy deployment and execution.
+It uses _requests_, _pytest_, _python-dotenv_ and _logger_ libraries and integrated with Docker for easy deployment and execution.
 It utilizes environment variables for configuration.

 ### **Prerequisites**